-Emma Wood State Beach is located just off Highway 101, three miles north of the city of Ventura, CA. From Santa Barbara, CA it's about a half-hour's drive south on Highway 101.
-It's easy to reach the park with a larger rig as it is right off of the highway.
+Emma Wood State Beach is located just off Highway 101, three miles north of the city of Ventura.
+From Santa Barbara, it's about a half-hour's drive south on Highway 101.
+It's easy to reach the park with a rig up to 45 feet long since it is right off of the highway.
 Once inside the state beach, however, you may have some trouble turning around in tighter spaces, which is why the size limit is imposed.

-This is the main campground at the state park, limited to self-contained RVs and Trailers.
-There are no hookups here, but generators are allowed to be used during the day.
-Portable toilets can be found, but there is no bathhouse and no dump station.
-Prepare ahead of time and bring in your own water, as there's no potable water at the campground.
+There are no hookups within the campground, but generators are allowed to be used during the day.
+Portable toilets are available for your convenience, but there is no bathhouse, dump station, or water collection points within the campground.
 Some of the campsites have rocks for fire circles.

 Many campers have commented that there is a lot of noise here due to both a freeway and a railroad track that run very close to the campground.
 Although trains don't blow their whistles, they are still loud and come by multiple times a day.
 Most campers feel that the location on the beach makes up for the inconvenience of noise and aren't too bothered by it.

-If you are a fan of cycling don't forget to pack your bicycle in your camper when you stay at this state beach.
+If you are a fan of cycling, don't forget to pack your bicycle in your camper for your visit.
 The popular Omer Rains Coastal Bike Trail begins right next to the Emma Wood State Campground.
-It is a scenic beach route along the Ventura Pacific Coast, leading into the city and eventually to the San Buenaventura State Beach.
+This is a scenic beach route along the Ventura Pacific Coast, leading into the city and eventually to the San Buenaventura State Beach.

 The Ventura River Trail is also accessible from the campground and heads inland along the former Ventura and Ojai Valley Railroad.
 This bike trail links to the Ojai Valley Trail, which gradually leads you uphill and into the city of Ojai.
 It is 17 miles total if you were to link all three bike trails from Ojai down to the historic Ventura Pier.
 Since Emma Wood is in the middle of the two endpoints, you can make two different nine-mile bike trips from the campground.